— and Maddie!

 As an adult, Edith made her living writing technical documentation in the software industry.

-She also wrote features and essays as a free-lance journalist, edited medical texts, published several articles, and wrote a doctoral dissertation in the field of linguistics.
+She also wrote features and essays as a free-lance journalist, edited medical texts, published several articles, and wrote a dissertation to earn her doctorate in the field of linguistics.

-Edith is active in Sisters in Crime, serving as the President of the New England chapter, and is a member of Mystery Writers of America.
-She is also a long-time member of the Society of Friends (Quaker) and the recent past Clerk of Amesbury Friends Meeting.
+Edith is a lifetime member of Sisters in Crime, and is a member of Mystery Writers of America.
+She is also a long-time member of the Society of Friends (Quaker) and a past Clerk of Amesbury Friends Meeting.
 Her art story was featured in the National Endowment for the Arts 50th anniversary celebration.

-Preston and Cristabel (above) and the late Birdy (below) rose to celebrity status after being featured in Edith’s mystery novels.
+Preston and Cristabel (above) and Birdy (below) rose to celebrity status after being featured in Edith’s mystery novels.
 Preston was the farm cat in the Local Food mysteries.
 Cristabel, the kitchen cat of the Quaker Midwife series, and Birdy, the star of the Country Store mysteries.
+All are now deceased, alas, but their fame lives on in the books.

 Having been an organic farmer, Edith knows the language and tensions of someone like Cam Flaherty, the farmer in the Local Foods mysteries.

-And her new Cozy Capers Book Group series comes straight out of both her imagination and several solo writing retreats on Cape Cod.
+Her Cozy Capers Book Group series comes straight out of both her imagination and regular solo writing retreats on Cape Cod.

 Edith lives in Amesbury, Massachusetts, but is originally a fourth-generation Californian.
-She has two grown sons and lives in an antique house with her beau and their two famous cats.
+She has two grown sons and lives in an antique house with her beau and their sweet tabby cat, Martin.